Skip to content

 Args:

-output_path (str, optional): Path where the violin plot will be saved.
-If None,
+output_path (str, optional): Directory path where violin plots will be saved.

-kwargs: Additional keyword arguments passed to the parent class(es).
+**kwargs: Additional keyword arguments passed to parent classes.

 """